Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Matthias): An option to display part names below the parts
 - NEW FEATURE (Alban): Add a checkbox to include or not hidden layers in the part usage list
 - BUGFIX (Alban): Fix a crash when saving in the library a group of parts without connection points
+- BUGFIX (Alban): The scroll of the mouse wheel was not happening when moving the mouse over the part lib or layer stack, only after you click on it (now the focus is automatically given to the region of the application where the mouse move)
 - BUGFIX (Alban): When updating in the library a group of parts that was not displayed in the library (because filtered with keyword) the image was added two times
 - BUGFIX (Alban): The cancel of the files download from the download center form was not properly stopped
 - BUGFIX (Matthias): The color name was "unknown" in the Bubble info at BlueBrick startup or after every Part Library Reload (and could only be valid after changing the preferences regarding the Bubble info)